fortinmike/git-multirepo/README.md

 ## Overview

-Using git-multirepo, you can manage your main project and its dependencies as completely independent repositories while still maintaining the ability to checkout a previous revision in a single step and have the project build properly.
+Using git-multirepo, you can manage your main project and its dependencies as completely independent repositories while still maintaining the ability to checkout a previous revision (or another branch) in a single step and have the project build properly.

 A git-multirepo setup looks like this: